nielskee/draft-articles/TechnicalHiringPart2.md

 role, should it not be the centrepiece of the live interview?
 More in the next post on that.

-If you absolutely must use a tool like HackerRank, at least build your challenge sensibly.
+But if this extensive and slightly ranty effort to dissuade you has failed, and you feel you absolutely must use a tool like HackerRank, at least build your challenge sensibly.
 Rather than off-the-shelf coding challenges, consider creating your own.
 Use a (small!) mix of multiple choice, subjective questions and a coding challenge at the simpler end of the spectrum.
 There's a temptation to "add to basket" when building the tests, but you're not doing your organisation any favours by making tests excessive.
 Also be **very generous indeed** on the time allowance - creating a false sense of urgency for the candidate is unrealistic, pointless, stressful and ultimately counterproductive.

 Assessment of results should always be done by practicing developers who understand the type of good code you're looking for.
 Review in